 In Singapore and across the region, it is not uncommon to find elderly grandparents convincing their ill family members to drink dark bitter tonics and flavourful herbal soups in a bid to improve their health.
 As an ancient system of health and wellness, traditional Chinese medicine (TCM) can be seen by many as an old and outdated practice.
 Yet, Heng Foh Tong Medical Hall, a traditional family-run business has shown that all it takes is a dose of technology to redefine TCM for the future.

-In this feature, find out how Heng Foh Tong Medical Hall, with the help from the Infocomm Media Development Authority’s (IMDA) SMEs Go Digital team, was able to blend tradition and technology to ramp up efficiency and engage new audiences—both locally and abroad—through an online store.
+In this feature, find out how Heng Foh Tong Medical Hall leveraged digital solutions with the help from the Infocomm Media Development Authority’s (IMDA) SMEs Go Digital team, and blended tradition and technology to ramp up efficiency and engage new audiences—both locally and abroad—through an online store.
 Learn how Singapore's digitalisation efforts are enabling traditional businesses to succeed in the online marketplace.

 Evolving with the digital economy